AguilarLagunasArturo/cam-recon-tools/README.md

 # About
-A computer vision toolkit focused in color recognition and feature matching using OpenCV.
+A computer vision toolkit focused in color detection and feature matching using OpenCV.
-Allows you to easily start the picamera in case you're using a Raspberry PI.
+It allows you to easily start the picamera in case you're using a Raspberry PI.

 # Some of the stuff you can currently do
 - Color recon